 A major part of the Line 3 will be underground.
 The cut-and-cover method is being adopted to build the stations.

-Covering the central section, Phase I included the construction of a 4.2km tunnel, five underground stations and a repository for rolling stock.
+Covering the central section, phase 1 included the construction of a 4.2km tunnel, five underground stations and a repository for rolling stock.
 The five stations, namely Attaba, Bab el Shaaria, El Geish, Abdou Pasha and Abbasia, will each be 150m-long and located at a depth between 14m and 58m.
 The tunnel has a diameter of 9.4m.

-Phase II extends the underground line eastwards from Abbasiya to Al Ahram (Heliopolis).
+Phase 2 extends the underground line eastwards from Abbasiya to Al Ahram (Heliopolis).
 It comprises 7.2km of railway track, including 4km of underground tunnel.
 The line connects five stations.

-Phase IV will cover the eastern section of the line between Al Akram and Cairo International Airport.
+Phase 4 will cover the eastern section of the line between Al Akram and Cairo International Airport.
 It will be 11km long and is expected to be completed in four years.
-Construction is scheduled to begin in 2015 and be completed by 2019.
+Construction is scheduled to be completed by 2019.

 The line will begin at Sphinx Square Station and split into two branches.
 The first will head towards Imbaba, passing through stations at Kit Kat and Sudan Street.
 The other branch will head towards Mohandessin and will stop at three stations at Mustafa Mahmoud Station, Shehab Street Station and Lebanon Square Station.

-Phase V is the final phase of Line 3, serving seven new stations.
-Construction is scheduled to begin in 2015.
+Phase 5 is the final phase of Line 3, serving seven new stations.

 Signalling and communications

 The signalling and telecommunications system is provided by a consortium led by Alstom Equipment.
-The total value of the signalling and telecommunications contract is €29.8m.
+The total value of the contract is €29.8m.

 Other parties in the consortium include the Thales Group and Orascom.
-For the stations, Alstom will provide URBALIS 200 integrated signalling and train-control information system.
-It will include a control system, switches and signalling equipment.
+For the stations, Alstom will provide URBALIS 200 integrated signalling and train-control information system, including a control system, switches and signalling equipment.